-- (a) is of not less than eight years’ standing from admission to his or her first degree of the University
+- (a) is of not less than six years’ standing from admission to his or her first degree of the University

-- (b) is of not less than eight years’ standing from admission to his or her first degree of some other university
+- (b) is of not less than six years’ standing from admission to his or her first degree of some other university

 AND has been admitted

 - (i) to some office in the University or to a Headship or a Fellowship of a College, and

 - (ii) to the degree of Master of Arts under Statute B II 2 or to a degree of the University by incorporation.